 How Many Times Can You Take the PSAT?

 Students can only take the PSAT once a year.
 It is tied to school schedules, so no multiple testing is possible, like the ACT or SAT.
-Most high school students will take it two or three times:- Once in 10th grade.
+Most high school students will take it two or three times:

 - Once in 11th grade.